 So, after listening to about ten minutes of really terrible music, I heard the line switch as though the person they were trying to put me through to was going to answer and then… the line went dead.

-Two days later I get another call from CIBC and find myself answering questions asked by a very machiney-sounding machine - not even trying to sound like a Siri or Alexa; “If this is – Mr. Brian Keelan – please push the number 1.
+Two days later I get another call from CIBC and find myself answering questions asked by a very machiney-sounding machine - not even trying to sound like a Siri or Alexa; “If this is – (Mr. Brian Keelan) – please push the number 1.
 Thank you.
 In order to confirm your identity please enter the year of your birth.”

 “Thank you.
 Now please enter your birth date.”

-Very frustrating because you are following instructions from a machine.
-Eventually, I wound up talking to a person from the complaint resolution department.
-After telling the whole story – again – to the complaint resolution person, I am told that they are very sorry this has happened but unfortunately there is nothing they can do about this – again with the “this is our policy” thing – and that legally I must pay them and that if I don’t, they are going to put me into collection.
+Very frustrated because you are following instructions from a machine.
+Eventually, I wound up talking to a person from the complaint resolution department and after telling the whole story – again – to the complaint resolution person, I am told that they are very sorry this has happened but unfortunately there is nothing they can do about this – again with the “this is our policy” thing – and that legally I must pay them and that if I don’t, they are going to put me into collection.
 I ask them if their claim would stand up in court and am told that it would since they have taken this kind of claim to court before and they always win it.

 I tell the complaint resolution person that I find that very hard to believe and say, “Okay, I’ll see you in court.”
 I was going to add, “nice complaint resolution technique,” but then I figured, “Nahhh.”

 Over the next few days, I got three more phone calls from CIBC and went through the same routine with the talking machines with the addition of; “this call may be recorded for training purposes.”
 I told my whole story from start to end to a different complaint resolution person each and every friggin’ time.
 I now feel that the real reason they record their calls is so they can justify their position in court when I finally crack and start using abusive language.
-"See, you =r honour, he verbally harassed our dear sweet employee."
+"See, your honour, he verbally harassed our dear sweet employee."

-Finally, I get a call from areal human who tells me that he is in charge of customer resolutions and that he understands my problem and is quite apologetic.
+Finally, I get a call from a real human who tells me that he is in charge of customer resolutions and that he understands my problem and is quite apologetic.
 He tells me that if I agree to pay $190.59, he will credit my account with $200 and I will avoid any damage to my credit rating.

 Reluctantly, I agree but with the agreement that, “This is it then.
 No more charges will be put through on that card.
 Right?”